ClaytonWhitten/Project-4-CS180-BLK/README.md

 The user will navigate the menu through using numbers associated with menu options, and type further details when prompted.

 ## Who submitted what?
+Paraj Goyal submitted the Report on Brightspace

+Aadit Bennur submitted the Vocareum workspace

 ## Class descriptions
 ### User: